 Basting is always a good option when you grill shrimp.
 The same flavors that you might put in your favorite marinade can easily be added while grilling.
 For extra flavor swap out your favorite basting brush for hearty herbs such as rosemary or sprigs of thyme.

 The Cadillac of shrimp.
 You won’t find these beauties at any grocery store!
-Sustainable and huge-16-20 count black tiger shrimp and 8-12 count Super Colossal shrimp (sold out).
+Sustainable and huge-16-20 count black tiger shrimp and 8-12 count Super Colossal shrimp (NOW in stock).
 WOW!
-Also, see our huge wild shrimp for sale.

 Wok this Way